erikajdavid/netflixLoginMockup/README.md

 ## Objective

-The objective of this project is to clone the Netlix login page from a frontend stanpoint using HTML and CSS.
-Desktop view only.
+The objective of this project is to clone the Netlix* login page from a frontend stanpoint using HTML and CSS.
+Desktop view only (for now)

+*This project is for educational purposes only.
+Netflix maintains the right to all.

 ### The April 2023 desktop design: